Aveglia/vAMPirus/helpmeoutsome.md

 See https://gist.github.com/jakebrinkmann/4ae0a59bf6f3b0b4929499d2ab832fbd and http://sourabhbajaj.com/mac-setup/Vagrant/README.html to provide better context to commands below.

-Lets make a directory for the Vagrant environment:
+Let's make a directory for the Vagrant environment:

     mkdir centos7_vampirus

-Lets move into the new directory:
+Let's move into the new directory:

     cd ./centos7_vampirus